ecilasun/tinysys/gateware/README.md

 updated built-in ROM with new audio halt on exit<br>
 memory locations modified for task data<br>
 small checks added to directory switch logic<br>
+added 5 second timeout between upload packages to not hang the device<br>

 # Device gateware